missing-semester/missing-semester/_2020/metaprogramming.md

 upgrade to newer versions of your dependencies.
 There are many reasons for this, such as avoiding unnecessary recompiles, having reproducible builds, or not automatically updating to the latest version (which may be broken).
-And extreme version of this kind of dependency locking is _vendoring_, which is where you copy all the code of your dependencies into your own project.
+An extreme version of this kind of dependency locking is _vendoring_, which is where you copy all the code of your dependencies into your own project.
 That gives you total control over any changes to it, and lets you introduce your own changes to it, but also means you